programmfabrik/easydb-documentation/content/technical/api/search/_index.en.md

 | `objects`                    | obj-list | List of found objects (depending on search type) |
 | `aggregations`               | object   | See below "Output: aggregations" |

-For each object, the `_source` is returned unless "format" is different from "full", see below.
+For each object, the `_source` is returned unless `format` is different from `full`, see below.
 Additionally, the object will be annotated with highlights, if the request specified them.
 See "Output: highlights" below.

 If `best_mask_filter` is set to `false`, each object contains a `_best_mask` field (`true` or `false`, on the same level as `_mask`) which indicates whether the object is rendered using the "best mask".